tsackton/taelgar/Worldbuilding/Test.md

 And more stuff

-and the bad guy was bad
+and the bad guy was bad a remote change

 %% Notes:
 asldf